 Adding the PARP inhibitor veliparib to carboplatin/paclitaxel chemotherapy induced a response rate of 77.8% in patients with advanced BRCA-positive breast cancer.

 Everolimus Added to Fulvestrant Doubles PFS in HR+ Breast Cancer

 The addition of everolimus (Afinitor) to fulvestrant (Faslodex) significantly improved progression-free survival rates in postmenopausal patients with metastatic hormone receptor–positive, HER2-negative breast cancer who are resistant to aromatase inhibitor therapy.

-Expert Discusses CAR T-Cell Advances in ALL
+Expert Discusses Immunotherapy Advances in Head and Neck Cancer

 Covering Every Angle of Oncology Practice.
 Click a cover below, to view more.